 Shortly after the path divides and the woman had advised us to go up the narrow, steep path through the hillside garden, to the little pavilion and viewpoint.
 Before we reached the pavilion we found a little grotto that was made to look like a limestone cave with fake stuck on remnants of stalactites and stalagmites.
 Jerome sat down on the concrete seat built into the cave’s wall for a while, enjoying the cool air of the grotto.
 Other people started to come into the cave and space was sparse so we moved on to the pavilion.

-The round, pavilion is built onto a point that sticks out over the flat land that runs all the way from the Raixa Estate to Palma, which can be seen from one of the windows in the distance.
+The round, pavilion is built onto a point that sticks out over the flat land that runs all the way from the Raixa Estate and Gardens to Palma, which can be seen from one of the windows in the distance.
 I was less taken by the view than the colourful windows, every window was a different colour and one was made up of four coloured panes.
 The afternoon sunlight shone though and created a dreamy pattern on the floor and walls.
 It reminded me of the Bahia palace that we had visited in January.
 The boys quickly moved on while my mum and I stayed behind to take some photos and enjoy the play of light.

 The Water Reservoir

 Once back down the hill, we finally saw the famous water reservoir, the largest of its kind on the island.
 The turquoise water looked very inviting, especially in the afternoon heat.
-The water comes from the estates own well in the hills above Valldemossa and without it the creation of the gardens would have been impossible.
+The water comes from Raixa’s own well in the hills above Valldemossa and without it the creation of the gardens would have been impossible.
 The original tank was too small leading to them creating this huge one, more than 80m long.